abbreviatedman/dotfiles/computer-setup.md

 # Install Apps From Repos

-This takes a while, but can be done in one line that also includes all the items from the next section.
+This takes a while, but can be done in one line that ALSO includes all the items from the next section.

 `yay -S`: